sam02-uni/E-AGLE-Tonsi-IT-automation-Task1/README.md

 # Telegram Bot Setup

-> To access all bot commands, make sure your NocoDB environment is correctly configured.
+> To access all bot commands, make sure your NocoDB environment is correctly configured and it is running.

 ---